drecom/cc-fit-label/README.md

+# cc-fit-label

 cc-fit-label is Custom Component for CocosCreator.
 It's changes the x-scale depending on the length of the string.

 ## Usage